Best Big Island Beaches

 4. The Hike from Pololu to Honokane Nui

-Among the valleys on Waipio Valley, you will find Honokane Nui.
+Among the valleys of Waipio Valley, you will find Honokane Nui.
 In contrast to Pololu Valley, very few people hike to Honokane Nui.
 To get to Honokane Nui, head toward the far side of Pololu Valley.
-The trail will take you up a wooden bench overlooking the Honokane Nui Valley and Pololu Valley.
+The trail will take you to a wooden bench overlooking the Honokane Nui Valley, the valley next to Pololu.

 Essential Tips for a Great Visit to Pololu Valley Beach

-Use caution on the trail down to the beach—it can be slippery, and the drop-off is steep.
+Use caution on the trail down to the beach—the steep drop-off can be slippery.
 Bring a towel, wear reef shoes or sandals, and wear sturdy footwear.
-Be aware that Pololu Valley Beach has no lifeguards or restrooms, but there are portable toilets near the parking lot.
+Be aware that Pololu Valley Beach has no lifeguards or restrooms.

 For your safety, do not swim in the ocean at Pololu Valley.
 High surf and strong currents can make swimming dangerous.
 Only strong swimmers can enter, but we recommend staying near the shore.